Updated on: 11/13/2019

 Police investigated the allegations and Finch was eventually charged with nine counts of first-degree child rape and first-degree child molestation in 2010.
 A jury convicted him on all counts and he was sentenced to 50 years in prison.

-The sexual abuse lawsuit contends that if DSHS had been more diligent in investigating allegations of Finch’s behavior, the abuse could have been prevented and the young children would not have suffered in the way that they did.
+The personal injury lawsuit contends that if DSHS had been more diligent in investigating allegations of Finch’s behavior, the abuse could have been prevented and the young children would not have suffered in the way that they did.

 According to court documents, after being placed in foster care in 1996, the girls’ mother – Finch’s daughter – reported that her father had sexually abused her.
 Later on in the same year, Finch’s ex-wife had reported that he was a child molester and that he had spoken openly about sexually abusing their daughters at a young age.
 Despite these obvious warnings, DSHS did nothing to investigate the claims.